Context Adaptive Extended Chain Coding for Semantic Map Compression: Proposed Framework

 In addition to ECC, the proposed framework also evaluates contour encoding using the three-orthogonal chain code (3OT) \cite{cruz2005compressing}, one of the most compact conventional chain codes, as illustrated in Fig.~\ref{fig:F84VCC3OT}.
 The 3OT chain code consists of three symbols: symbol 0 indicates that the contour direction is preserved, symbol 1 indicates a change in direction that differs from the previous change, and symbol 2 is used otherwise.
-Given the starting position of a contour, the initial direction is determined, and the reference turning direction is initialized based on the blob type.
+Given the position of a blob, the initial direction is determined, and the reference turning direction is initialized based on the blob type.
 Specifically, the previous change is initialized as a left turn for boundary blobs and as a right turn for inner blobs, ensuring consistent interpretation of subsequent direction changes.

-To encode symbol sequences using the 3OT chain code, a fourth-order context model is employed, in which the context for each symbol is derived from up to four previously encoded symbols.
+To encode symbol sequences using the 3OT chain code, a fourth-order context model is employed, based on the preliminary comparative evaluation presented in Table~\ref{tbl:shapes_result}.
 For each blob, both ECC-based and 3OT-based representations are evaluated, and the encoder selects the representation that yields the lower total number of bits.
 The selected coding mode is signaled in the bitstream using a mode flag.